 It has been difficult to find Indian corn here in Florida, but I finally came up with a few ears to tuck along my mantel and by my basket on the hearth.

 I styled my mantel beginning with a magnolia leaf garland.
-I used those same garlands last year for my Christmas Mantel.
+I have previously used for my Christmas Mantel.